 As set out in the National Curriculum, the school provides a broad, balanced programme of studies.
 The children study Religious Education, the three core subjects of English, Mathematics and Science, and foundation subjects Physical Education, History, Geography, Spanish (Modern Foreign Language), Design Technology, Music, Art and Design and Computing.
-If you require more information about the curriculum we teach, please consult the DfE website or contact the Headteacher or Assistant Headteacher on 0151 924 4447.
+If you require more information about the curriculum we teach, please consult the DfE website or contact the Headteacher or Deputy Headteacher on 0151 924 4447.

 The Rural Environment

 We are very fortunate that the school is situated in a beautiful, rural environment.
 We take advantage of this and enjoy learning opportunities in our local area whenever possible.